Skip to main content

 Step 2: Apply Stainblock

-If your walls have stains such as old oil, soot and ink stains, it makes sense to apply a primer coat.
+If your walls have stains such as old oil, soot and ink stains, it makes sense to apply a primer.
 This also applies if you have highly absorbent walls, such as plasterboard, or if you are painting over wallpaper.
-Suitable primers are:
+The following are suitable for this:

 Step 3: Apply colour